 This scholarship was established in 1997 by Marvin and Pam McDonald in memory of their daughter, Connie A. McDonald, alumna of Belhaven University, class of 1991.
-The scholarship will be awarded annually in the following order of preference: (1) to a visually challenged student, (2) to a physically challenged student, (3) to a student studying a field related to visual or physical challenges, or

-(4) to a student who agrees to provide 40 hours of reading service to a visually challenged person for each year of the award.
+The scholarship will be awarded annually in the following order of preference: (1) to a visually challenged student, (2) to a physically challenged student, (3) to a student studying a field related to visual or physical challenges, or (4) to a student studying a field related to visual or physical challenges, or challenged person for each year of the award.
 The recipient must maintain at least a 2.5 cumulative grade point average.